Tito Puente: Personal life and death

 Puente's oldest son Ron Puente is from a first marriage to Mirta Sanchez.
 Richard "Richie" Puente was the percussionist in the 1970s and 1980 funk band Foxy.
 Puente's youngest son, Tito Puente Jr., has performed and recorded many of Puente's songs.
 His daughter Audrey Puente is a television meteorologist for WNYW and WWOR-TV in New York City.

+Puente was greatly appreciated when he performed in 1999 in Trinidad at the World Beat Concert, alongside notables such as South African Hugh Masakela and Senegalese Baba Maal.

 After a show in Puerto Rico on May 31, 2000, Puente suffered a massive heart attack and was flown to New York City for surgery to repair a heart valve, but complications developed, and he died later that night.
 He was posthumously awarded the Grammy Lifetime Achievement Award in 2003.
-After he died, Puente’s local community in New York City celebrated him.
+After he died, Puente's local community in New York City celebrated him.
 He was well known within his community because of his involvement.
 He would go up to people who were jamming and playing street music (music everyday people listened and danced to).
 He called himself a street musician.